Paternity Attorney in Tucson, AZ

-What Is Paternity?
 Paternity means fatherhood.
-Both parents of a child are responsible for the upbringing of their children.
-While it is generally fairly easy to determine the mother of a child, the identity of the father may require proof.
-If a man admits paternity then he is automatically taking on the rights and responsibilities of raising a child.
-If a man shirks this responsibility, the woman may file a paternity suit.
-If she proves that he is the father, he may be required not only to provide future support, but pay for the cost of pregnancy and childbirth expenses.
-In the recent past, determining paternity through scientific testing could only tell you a man was not the father.
-Modern DNA testing can produce nearly conclusive proof of paternity.*
+Arizona law requires that both parents of a child be responsible for the child’s upbringing.
+While it is generally fairly easy to determine the mother of the child, the identity of the father may require proof.
+If a man admits paternity then he automatically assumes the responsibilities of raising a child.
+If a man denies paternity, the mother may file a paternity suit.
+If the mother proves that he is the father, he may be required not only to provide back, current and future child support, but also to pay for the cost of pregnancy and childbirth expenses.

-Legitimization and Paternity: A child is considered legitimate by the courts if he was born from the union of a married man and woman.
-If the parents were not married to each other at the time a child was conceived, it may become necessary to establish paternity through one or more of the tests available.
 Paternity concerns the financial responsibilities of the father and usually takes the form of child support.
-It is also important to establish paternity in custody cases where the parents vie for the care, custody and control of the child.
-In some cases, a man might choose to question the paternity of a child to prove that he is not the father in an attempt to deny paternal obligations.
-A legal judgment of paternity will entitle the child to receive a portion of the father’s estate, titles or inheritance.
-The child of a deceased father has the rights to survivor’s benefits and Social Security benefits paid by the federal and state governments.*
+It is also important to establish paternity so that the parents can finalize legal decision-making and parenting time rights.
+A legal judgment of paternity will entitle the child to receive a portion of the father’s estate, titles or inheritances.
+The child of a deceased father has the rights to survivor’s benefits and Social Security benefits paid by the federal and state governments.

 * The information contained in this message is general and should not substitute for the advice and counsel of a licensed attorney.